ForNeVeR/platonus/README.md

 Usage
 -----
+The latest version has the GUI.
+To run it, execute the following commands in your terminal:

     cd platonus
-    lein run <nickname> -directory path encoding
+    lein run
-        # or <nickname> -file      path encoding

-It will scan `path`, parse any logs and generate some random phrases for `nickname`.